Skip to content

 * Perl_newSVsv_flags (now a simple function in sv_inline.h)

-Perl_sv_freshcopy_flags handles the following cases:
+Perl_newSVsv_flags_NN prioritises the following hot cases:

 * SVt_NULL

-* SVt_IV
+* SVt_IV containing a UV

 * SVt_LAST

-S_sv_freshcopy_POK is a dedicated helper for string swipe/COW/copy
+S_newSVsv_flags_NN_POK is a dedicated helper for string swipe/COW/copy

 With these changes compared with the previous commit: